cisagov/prescup-challenges/pc4/individual-b/round2-for-pieces-of-eight-theyll-steal-your-freight/README.md

 You have been given access to a system just outside the perimeter of one of the space pirate networks, unbeknownst to them.

 Go to `https://challenge.us/files` from a gamespace resource to download all challenge-specific files and artifacts.
 It may take a few minutes before the **grading/files** site is available.

+## Getting Started

+Please follow the instructions in the [challenge directory](./challenge) to setup before starting this challenge offline.

 ## Objectives